 The famous brand, Alibaba, has helped make Singles’ Day what it is today: the world’s biggest shopping day.
-Sales took its biggest jump in 2020 (Source: Statista)
+Sales took its biggest jump in 2020, but continued to rise in 2021 (Source: Statista)

 Alibaba took in about 2.32 billion orders in a single 24-hour span in 2020.
 That 24-hour span was on Singles' Day!
 (Source: Statista)

 You might be saying to yourself "That's all well and good in China, but no one knows about this holiday here."
 Well, it might not rival Christmas in terms of recognition, but Europeans are definitely becoming more and more aware of the holiday as well:

 As of 2020, consumer awareness in Europe is getting higher and higher (Source: Statista)